-Like many in the field, I hope for much of my research--as well as that of my colleagues--to have relevance to the L2 classroom.
-(See L2 Matters under Links).
-Examples of my work in this area include studies of strategy instruction, interaction and lexical development in the L2 classroom, and acquisition of past tense morphology in L2 Spanish.
-My other main research area, quantitative methods, focuses on study designs and the use of statistics.
-More specifically, I am currently employing meta-analytic and research synthetic techniques to examine methodological quality in the field.
-This line of research seeks to better understand and improve the means which applied linguistics research is carried out and reported on.
-(See my Research page for details of current and on-going projects.)
+Like many in the field, I hope for much of my research--as well as that of my colleagues--to have relevance to the second language classroom.
+My interests in this area include strategy instruction, interaction and vocabulary development, and acquisition of past tense morphology in Spanish.
+My other main interest, quantitative methods, focuses on study designs and the use of statistics.
+More specifically, I am interested in advancing and improving the range and quality of methodological practices in the field.
+See publications in these and other areas here; current/on-going projects are described here.

 I am currently Associate Editor of Studies in Second Language Acquisition and Managing Editor of Foreign Language Annals.
 I also serve as Co-Director the IRIS database.